“Trust means that you trust someone but you keep them and keep them, but you have to trust them forever.” (Child 5 years old)

 “Trust is follow through, basically the same significance as a promise, action.”
 (Adult 22 years old)

 So we begin to measure people.
 Keep them at a distance.
 Wait for them to prove they deserve a seat at our table.
-But is friendship supposed to be earned?
+But is friendship something that must be constantly earned?
 Or does it flourish when it’s mutual, honest, and purposeful?

 Ask your closest friend: